nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 - Making database queries and providing RPC and REST interfaces for the routing service
 - Managing queries (batch queries, ordering, queueing etc)

 The challenges are creating/updating the database, evaluating perfomance for different schemas, queries and caching strategies.
-Also, the service must be accessible via REST (to run standalone as a server) and is the main component for adminstration of the framework.
+Also, the service must be accessible via REST (to run standalone on a server) and is the main component for administration of the framework.

 - **Difficulty**: 5/5
 - **Skills**: Database (SQLite3/Postgres), Golang, REST/RPC, Query optimization
 - **Mentor**: Max Lorenz

 ### Routing service

 ### Native integration service